Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 ### Accessing Dashboard

-Before access to Dashboard, you will need get secret token.
+Before accessing the Kubernetes Dashboard, we need to get a secret token for authentication:

-Token will be used as auth.

-You will need execute 2 commands.
-As a result you will get token.
+Following two commands must be executed and as a result you will get the token:

 ```bash
 token=$(microk8s kubectl -n kube-system get secret | grep default-token | cut -d " " -f1)